spawnmarvel/quickguides/security-VPN/README1.md

 * Create resource group
 * Create vnet
-* Create subnets for servers, subnetvm 02
+* Create subnets for servers, Vms03, Dmzs02
-* Create subnets for gateway, gateway subnet, subnetgatew 01
+* Create subnets for gateway, GatewaySubnet

 We recommend that you use the following address ranges, which are enumerated in RFC 1918.
 The IETF has set aside these ranges for private, non-routable address spaces.